-The following key economic factors played a role in the 2021 budget.
+The following key economic factors played a role in the 2023 budget.

-- The historical 10-year average weather-normalized load (energy) growth rate is approximately 0.5%/year.
-Load is expected to grow at a rate of 0.5% annually for the next 10 years for Power Agency based on current economic projections and anticipated improvements in end-use energy efficiency. - Natural gas spot prices are expected to remain relatively flat or lower in the next few years due to growth in U.S. natural gas production and relatively unchanged domestic consumption and will continue to increase in the long run.
+- The historical 10-year average weather-normalized load (energy) growth rate is approximately 0.4%/year.
+Load is expected to grow at a rate of 0.6% annually for the next 10 years for NCMPA1 based on current economic projections and anticipated improvements in end-use energy efficiency. - Natural gas prices are currently low but have the potential to move much higher this coming fall and winter as liquefied natural gas export capacity is growing and European demand is very strong.
+Domestic production has leveled off with exploration and production companies looking to return value to the shareholders rather than invest in new production.

-Budget Highlights for 2022
+Budget Highlights for 2023

-- Forecasts no change in wholesale rates for 2022 with 1.5% rate increases in 2023-2025. - Collection through rates of \$47,620,000 for debt principal due January 1, 2023. - Anticipates a scheduled refueling outage for Catawba Unit 2. - Projects a 10-year average annual load growth of 0.5% for both energy and OP demand. - In March 2022, the NCMPA1 Rate Committee recommended an overall rate decrease of 13% in 2022 with future projected rate increases of 2% beginning in 2024.
-This decrease is a significant change from the budget and reflects the impact of the new investment strategy for the Decommissioning Trust Fund.
-This recommendation is scheduled to be voted on at the April BOC meeting.
+- Forecasts no change in wholesale rates for 2023 with 2.0% rate increases in 2024-2026. - Collection through rates of \$49,485,000 for debt principal due January 1, 2024. - Anticipates scheduled refueling outages for Catawba Unit 1, McGuire Unit 1, and McGuire Unit 2. - Projects a 10-year average annual load growth of 0.6% for energy and 0.5% for OP demand. - In March 2023, the NCMPA1 Rate Committee recommended an overall rate decrease of 5% in 2023 with future projected rate increases of 2% beginning in 2026.